azat-co/practicalnode/chapter8/chapter8.md

 ---------
 # Building Node.js REST API Servers with Express.js and Hapi

-Modern-day web development is moving increasingly toward a structure for which there&#39;s a thick client, usually built with frameworks such as Backbone.js (<http://backbonejs.org>), AngularJS (<https://angularjs.org>), Ember.js (<http://emberjs.com>), and the like, and a thin back-end layer typically represented by a representational state transfer (REST) web application programing interface (API) service.
-This model has become more and more popular, and we&#39;ve seen services such as Parse.com and many others pioneer the back end as a service niche.
-The advantages of this approach are as follows:
+Modern-day web development is moving increasingly toward an architecture  for which there&#39;s a *thick* client, usually built with frameworks such as Backbone.js (<http://backbonejs.org>), AngularJS (<https://angularjs.org>), Ember.js (<http://emberjs.com>), and the like, and a *thin* back-end layer typically represented by a representational state transfer (REST) web application programing interface (API) service.
+This architecture dubbed thick client or single-page application (SPA) has become more and more popular.
+No surprise here.
+There are many advantages to this thick client approach:

+- SPA (single-page applications) are faster because they render elements of the webpage in the browser without the need to always fetch the HTML from the server.
+- The bandwidth is smaller since most of the page layout stays the same once it's loaded, thus the browser only needs the data in JSON format for the changing elements of the webpage.
 - The same back-end REST API can serve multiple client apps/consumers, with web applications being just one of them (mobile and public third-party apps are examples of others).
 - There is a separation of concerns, i.e., the clients can be replaced without compromising the integrity of the core business logic, and vice versa.
 - User interface / user experience (UI/UX) are inherently hard to test, especially with event-driven, single-page apps, and then there&#39;s an added complexity of cross-browser testing; but, with separation of business logic into the back-end REST API, that logic becomes easy to test in both unit and functional testing.

 Therefore, the majority of new projects take the REST API and clients approach.
 Development teams may take this approach even if they have just one client for the time being which is typically a web app, because they realize that otherwise, when they eventually add more apps, they&#39;ll have to redo their work.

+That's why we&#39;ve seen a rise of the back-end as a service niche in which a back-end RESTful API can be rented on a monthly or hourly basis which offloads the need of developing and maintenance away from developers.
+Examples are AWS Lambda, MongoLab, Firebase and now discontinued Parse.com.

+Of course not always we can rent a service.
+Sometime we need the control or customization and other times we need more security.
+That's why developers still implement their own services.
+With Node, to create a RESTful API services is as easy as to steal a vegan burrito from San Francisco hipster (not that vegan burritos are any good).

 To get started with Node.js REST servers, in this chapter we cover the following: